danielwoodie/fireplace/content/blog/post-1.md

     <article>
       <div class="step" data-step="1">
         <p>Average Returns</p>
-        <div>On average, the stock market has returned 8% each year for the last 100 years.</div>
+        <div>As presented earlier, the stock market has returned 8% each year for the last 100 years.</div>
       </div>
       <div class="step" data-step="2">
         <p>How is this used?</p>